Allows you to create named commands. You must implement this interface to handle new named commands.

 |QueryStatus||Returns the current status (enabled, disabled, hidden, and so forth) of the specified named command.|

 The IDTCommandTarget interface allows you to implement named commands in the environment.
 It also allows you to define the status of a command or execute it.

-If you implement this interface in addition to IDTExtensibility2, then command execution is routed directly to this interface for named commands in your extension.
+If an Add-in implements this interface in addition to IDTExtensibility2, then command execution is routed directly to this interface for named commands created by the Add-in.

 This interface is analogous to the IDTCommandTarget interface defined in the Win32 SDK, except that the parameters of the method are OLE Automation compliant.